rassaire/dmo-gpm-tutorial/tutorial0.md

 To run the code in the tutorials, once you have set up [Using Scalismo](https://scalismo.org/docs/):
--add thsi to your build.sbt file: resolvers ++= Seq(
+- add thsi to your build.sbt file: resolvers ++= Seq(
 ``` Scala
   Opts.resolver.sonatypeSnapshots,